DaveWM/dave-martin-blog/content/posts/building-a-cli-application-in-elixir.md

 +++
 date = 2022-04-25T23:00:00Z
-description = "An of how I built a CLI for Intention in Elixir" draft = true title = "Building a CLI Application in Elixir"
+description = "Building a CLI in Elixir, using Mix, Optimus, OK, HTTPotion, and escript" draft = true title = "Building a CLI Application in Elixir"